-Now Some of what follows next is directly applicable to everyday life.
+Now some of what follows next is directly applicable to everyday life.
 Every human being should have a mindset for survival.
 Hopefully this help.

 Mindset also involves recognition of threats.
 Here’s an explanation I like:

 White Alert.
 No threat at all – or so you think.
-We call this “Dumb and Happy”, and usually is in a location you think you’re safe (your home for instance).
+We call this “Dumb and Happy,” and usually is in a location you think you’re safe (your home for instance).
 Problem is, you’re not looking or watching what’s going on around you.
 If you’re attacked while at white alert, you probably aren’t going to make it.

 Yellow alert.
 No threat, but you’re alert to the possibility of something happening.
 Want a regular everyday example?
 Try putting on your seat belt.
 We don’t expect a collision, but if one happens, you’ve some protection.
 Another good example is when I’m at work.
 I work in downtown Denver, just across the street from the state capitol.
 Nice location, but it’s a haven for the homeless, drug addicts, pimps, and so forth.
 Then there’s everyone else.
 Staying aware of what’s going on around you can keep you out of a lot of trouble.
 One of the surest ways to paint a target on yourself in the area is to be stay looking straight ahead, or worse, be on your phone and oblivious that what’s going on.
 It’s a lot easier to go from being aware of a potential problem to fighting or running than being oblivious to it.
-One thing you do need to do is “Check your six” once in a while.
+One thing you do need to do is “check your six” once in a while.
 Know what’s going on behind you.
 In that kind of an environment, it’s easy to have a pick pocket or mugger come up from behind.
 That happened to me recently.
 I’d cleared my six, walked maybe twenty yards and glanced over my shoulder and there’s this guy maybe ten feet me.
-I don’t know what his intentions were, if it was a harmless thing or not, but my knowing about him caused me to keep an eye on him, and to do a quick check of my wallet and etc..
-He disappeared from my six within a few seconds of my being aware of him.
+I don’t know what his intentions were, if it was a harmless thing or not, but my knowing about him caused me to keep an eye on him, and to do a quick check of my wallet, etc. He disappeared from my six within a few seconds of my being aware of him.
 You decide.

 Orange Alert means there is a potential for a threat.
 A protest is always a good place to avoid, or you see a someone yelling on the street.
-There might be a harmless explanation to what’s going on, but till you know exactly what’s going on or have cleared the area, you need to be ready to go to the final stage.
+There might be a harmless explanation of what’s going on, but till you know exactly what’s going on or have cleared the area, you need to be ready to go to the final stage.

 Red Alert.
 There is a definite threat.
 It can be a man charging you with a bat, knife, someone shooting a gun.
 You need to recognize this, and have your courses of action.
 A recent incident in the Denver-Metro area illustrates this.
 We had a guy in the check out line who killed several other people.
 There were several people with concealed carry weapons who drew on him, and he ran.
 Now a lot of people wondered why they didn’t shoot him, but I have to applaud their restraint.
 Crowded store, panicked people running.
 It was a recipe for shooting the wrong person if they chose to engage him.
-Either way, they scared the threat off, and the police were able to apprehend him.
+Either way, they scared off the threat, and the police were able to apprehend him.
 If you don’t have a weapon, knowing where the threat is and getting away from it is a definite help.
 Also know where exits are.
 You might not be able to fight back (and if you do choose to fight back, be prepared to take it all they way.
 Remember, you’re fighting for you life), but knowing how to get out can save your life.